kingcos/WWDCHelper/README.md

 > wwdchelper -h
 Usage: WWDCHelper [options]
   -y, --year:
       Setup the year of WWDC.
-Support `WWDC2017` & `Fall2017` now.
-Default is WWDC 2017.
+Support ALL WWDCs from `2014` to `2018` now!
+Default is 2018.
   -s, --sessions:
-      Setup session numbers in WWDC.
-Default is all.
+      Setup the session numbers in WWDC.
+Default is all sessions.
   -l, --language:
-      Setup language of subtitle.
-Only support `chs` or `eng` now.
+      Setup the language of subtitle.
+Support `chs`, `eng`, and `jpn` (only WWDC 2018) now!
 Default is Simplified Chinese.
   --sd:
-      Add sd tag for subtitle filename.
-Default is for hd.
+      Add sd tag for subtitle\'s filename.
+Default is for hd videos.
   -p, --path:
-      Setup download path of subtitles.
+      Setup the download path of subtitles.
 Default is current folder.
   -h, --help:
       Print the help info.
   -v, --version: